Concepts & Workflow

 Tip

-The B-factor encoding allows you to visually inspect layer assignments in any molecular viewer that can color by B-factor.
+The B-factor encoding lets you visually inspect layer assignments in any molecular viewer that can color by B-factor.

 ONIOM-like energy decomposition